 And Rev. Kalen Fristad is to deliver a sermon entitled “Universalism: Past, Present and Powerful.”
 In addition to speaking on the long rich history of Universalism, he explains how the teaching of eternal damnation is not merely a harmless untruth that we might appropriately ignore and allow to stand, but it has serious consequences.
 It leads to the possibility, perhaps even the inevitability, of wars, bigotry, oppression and abuse.
 On the other hand, the teaching of Universalism leads to equality, respect, love and dignity for all.

-Musical instrumentals are provided by Diedrik and Kaj Edhom (piano, violin) and Vera Vanderschalk (classical guitar).
+Musical instrumentals are provided by Diedrik and Kaj Edholm (piano, violin) and Vera Vanderschalk (classical guitar).

 This live in-person service takes place at Odd Fellows Hall, 526 Main Street, Half Moon Bay, CA, 94019.
-A Zoom-based option is also likely.
+A Zoom-based option is also available.